-The MS in Nutrition and Metabolism prepares students for a wide range of careers in basic, clinical, translational, and epidemiologic research, and also provides an exceptional background for future professional studies in medicine and dentistry, as well as doctoral studies.
+The MS in Nutrition and Metabolism prepares students for a wide range of careers in research and nutrition advocacy, and also provides excellent preparation for future PhD studies as well as careers in medicine or dentistry.
 The program's interdisciplinary curriculum, which includes physiology, biochemistry, molecular biology, genetics, clinical nutrition research, and epidemiology, provides students with a broad knowledge of the biomedical sciences.
 This knowledge is critical given the rapid pace at which science is currently advancing.
 In addition to learning essential principles of nutrition and metabolism, students develop critical thinking skills needed to understand and evaluate biomedical research literature and to participate in carrying out that research.